 Areas to Avoid for a First Trip

-- The loudest parts of Vieux Nice if you need reliable sleep.
+- The busiest streets of Vieux Nice if quiet nights matter.

 Local Tips First-Time Visitors Miss